Kiranmai-thumma/task2/README.md

 This project contains a detailed analysis of a suspicious phishing email using real-world threat detection and email header inspection techniques.

+## 📌 Objective

+To demonstrate the real-world application of email forensics and phishing detection techniques used in SOC environments.

 ## 📄 Report Overview

 The report provides a step-by-step breakdown of how to investigate and validate a potentially spoofed or malicious email.
 Each section includes visuals, domain verification, and forensic-level commentary.